 8 Steps to Innovation by Vinay Dabholkar & Rishikesha T. Krishnan

 The title is very catchy.
 It almost makes you feel if you follow these 8 steps and your innovation journey is taken care of.
 It is not so.
-Authors takes you through a framework that you need to apply to your situation, customized to your needs with lot of thought provoking insights from innovators – past and present.
+Authors take you through a framework that you need to apply to your situation, customized to your needs.
+With a lot of thought provoking insights from innovators – past and present.
 The title, take my word is misleading.
-At a broad level, they talk about building an idea Pipeline, improving the idea velocity and increasing the batting average or success rate of your innovation experiments or initiatives.
+At a broad level, they talk about building an idea Pipeline.
+Improving the idea velocity and increasing the batting average or success rate of your innovation experiments or initiatives.

-- Second in the SAP labs examples they give examples of putting a chip in computer monitors that would sense the user movement and switch off the monitors to save electricity.
-Did someone think about the energy spent in building, fixing, disposing those chips….
+- Second, in the SAP labs examples, they give examples of putting a chip in computer monitors that would sense the user movement and switch off the monitors to save electricity.
+Did someone think about the energy spent in the building, fixing, disposing of those chips…

 Honestly, this is nit picking, all because this is my favorite subject of exploration.